wvanbergen/kafka-consumer/README.md

 online or going offline, which will trigger a redistribition of all the partitions that are consumed.

 Periodically, it will commit the last processed offset of every partition to Zookeeper.
-Whenever a new consumer starts, it will resume consumingevery partition at the last committed offset.
+Whenever a new consumer starts, it will resume consuming every partition at the last committed offset.
 This implements an **at least once guarantee**, so it is possible that you end up consuming the same message more than once.
 It's your responsibility to deal with this if that is a problem for you, e.g. by using idempotent operations.